Arilas/navios/packages/navios-zod-react/README.md

-# Navios Zod API
+# Navios Zod React

-`Navios Zod` is a simple wrapper around `zod` library to provide a more convenient way to work with `zod` schemas.
+`Navios Zod React` is a helper for a navios zod to use with Tanstack React Query.

 ## Why?